kuelteabmas/techtips/kubernetes/kubernetes-notes.md

 Delete a deployment
 `kubectl delete deployment deployment_name`

+Deleted all Succeeded and Completed pods in all namespaces `kubectl delete pods --field-selector status.phase=Succeeded --all-namespaces`

 Deleted all Failed and Evicted pods in all namespaces `kubectl delete pods --field-selector status.phase=Failed --all-namespaces`